 I believe in striving to master simple dishes.
 I don’t aspire to be a person of whom one says, “what an ambitious cook!” or “she should really open her own restaurant!”
 First and foremost, I want to be someone who can be trusted to prepare a good, well-rounded, home-cooked meal.
 A meal that has personality, yes, but one that doesn’t try too hard, and relies chiefly on good taste and good technique.

 This is why I’ve always been frustrated by my limited potato roasting skills.
-Oh, I’ve roasted my share of potatoes, but I was never able to strike the balance I was after: golden and generously crusty on the outside, moist and tender on the inside.
+Oh, I’ve roasted my share of potatoes, but I was never able to strike the balance I was after: perfect roasted potatoes, golden and generously crusty on the outside, moist and tender on the inside.
 By the time the chunks had developed enough of a crust, the flesh had begun to dry up inside, and I was left with something that was more cardboardy than I would have liked.
 Not inedible by any means — it takes considerable effort to render a potato inedible in my book — but not my platonic image of the roasted potato, either.

 And then a few weeks ago, my friend Pascale shared the recipe she uses for pommes de terre rôties, which was in fact taught to her by her British mother-in-law.
 I have absolute kitchen faith in Pascale — she has never steered me wrong — and I was very excited about her technique, which involved a trick I’d never seen before.

 It is this very fuzz that fosters the formation of a splendid crust when you then bake the potatoes.